Join live or receive a link to the recording and earn a CE certificate

 Please watch an edWebinar interview with Medal of Honor Recipient Ryan Pitts.
 Sergeant Pitts was awarded the Medal of Honor for risking his life above and beyond the call of duty while serving in Afghanistan.

-Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps students build character and promotes responsible citizenship.
+Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps middle – high school students build character and promotes responsible citizenship.
 The Medal of Honor is awarded for “gallantry and intrepidity at the risk of one’s life, above and beyond the call of duty.”
 Those awarded it drew upon their deepest convictions and values in the most challenging of circumstances.
 Their examples of courage and sacrifice can inspire us as we face our own challenges.

 Sergeant Pitts was awarded the Medal of Honor for risking his life above and beyond the call of duty while providing perimeter security at Observation Post Topside in Afghanistan in 2008.
 A force of over 200 had launched an assault using grenades, machine guns, and small arms fire, engulfing the Observation Post and inflicting heavy casualties.
 Although seriously wounded, Sergeant Pitts took control of the post and returned fire on the enemy.
 Unable to stand on his own and near death, he continued to lay suppressive fire until a reinforcement team arrived.
 Sergeant Pitts assisted the team by giving up his main weapon and gathering ammunition while continually lobbing fragmentary grenades.
 Sergeant Pitts’ actions prevented the enemy from overrunning the post, capturing fallen American soldiers, and ultimately gaining fortified positions on higher ground from which to attack.